ETHZ-TEC/exot_wiki/app_apk/intent-proxy.md

 There are a couple of special extra keys that will be interpreted by the intent proxy, all other extras will be forwarded either plain or (depending on the action) repackaged.
 The special extra keys are:

 * `intent.action` -> This extra specifies the action in the forwarded intent.
-* `intent.component` -> This extra specifies the componentn in the forwarded intent.
+* `intent.component` -> This extra specifies the component in the forwarded intent.
 * `intent.flags` -> This extra specifies the flags in the forwarded intent.
 * `intent.extra.key` -> This extra specifies the key that will be used for the repackaged extras in the forwarded intent.